stackbit-projects/sierra-landing-a7ff6/content/services/accounting.md

 # Objectives

-To create performant, reliable and scalable decentralised applications (dApps).
+To build decentralised applications (dApps) that are:

 1. Performant
 2. Robust